 When do they start laying eggs?

-Old English Game Fowl Characteristics
+Old English Game Characteristics

-Temperament / Are they good as pets?
+Temperament – do they make good as pets?

-How do I tame these chickens?
+How do I tame Old English Game chickens?

 How many do I need to buy?